-President Obama and Congress have kicked so many cans down the road it’s a wonder Virginia isn't one big landfill.
+President Obama and Congress have kicked so many cans down the road it’s amazing Virginia hasn’t turned into a landfill.
 Make no mistake; the bill for our reckless spending and indifference to private-sector growth is coming due in Obama’s second term.

 Not only do fiscal issues demand immediate attention thanks to the dreadful debt-ceiling compromise reached in 2011, the inability to stem the flow of U.S. red ink in the past four years has raised our debt burden to the breaking point.
 The only way out of this mess is to engineer a U.S. growth spurt.
 Unfortunately, Democrats have sacrificed our competitiveness to the demands of Big Labor, environmentalists and those who think that government largesse, and not private industry, is the best path to prosperity.